 - Once you set up your word processor, writing in manuscript format doesn’t take any extra effort.

-- I find it easier to review and edit my work when it’s properly formatted.
+- I find it easier to review and edit my work when it’s formatted this way.

 - I often share my work-in-progress with other writers for critique and they expect to receive it in manuscript format.